clemgris/MVA/reinforcement_learning/README.md

 # Course objectives
+Introduction to the models and mathematical tools used in formalizing the problem of learning and decision-making under uncertainty.
+In particular, we will focus on the frameworks of reinforcement learning and multi-arm bandit.
+## Themes
 - Historical multi-disciplinary basis of reinforcement learning
 - Markov decision processes and dynamic programming
 - Stochastic approximation and Monte-Carlo methods